GraxCode/threadtear/README.md

 # Threadtear [![Build Status](https://travis-ci.com/GraxCode/threadtear.svg?branch=master)](https://travis-ci.com/GraxCode/threadtear) [![Release](https://img.shields.io/github/v/release/GraxCode/threadtear)](https://github.com/GraxCode/threadtear/releases)
 Threadtear is a multifunctional deobfuscation tool for java.
 Suitable for easier code analysis without worrying too much about obfuscation.
 Even the most expensive obfuscators like ZKM or Stringer are included.
-It also contains older deobfuscation tools from my github account, but it can also be useful for other stuff.
+For easier debugging there are also other tools included.
 Insert debug line numbers to better understand where exceptions originate, or add .printStackTrace() to try catch blocks without re-compiling your code.
-Reverse compatibility is also not a problem anymore (of course only when no version specific methods are used).
+Reverse compatibility is not a problem anymore, if no version specific methods are used.
 ![Screenshot 1](https://i.imgur.com/NH4Nnvy.png)
 ![Screenshot 2](https://i.imgur.com/EylBxBY.png)
 ![Screenshot 3](https://i.imgur.com/ZQFprgH.png)